 - Describe the conservation areas/reserves in the vicinity of the project, including the biodiversity values of the Yarra Ranges National Park. - Characterise the type, distribution and condition of native vegetation (including large old trees), terrestrial and aquatic habitat and habitat corridors or linkages that could be impacted by the project.
 This must include the quality and type of habitat impacted and quantification of the total direct and indirect impact areas from the proposed action and must be informed as appropriate by targeted surveys undertaken in accordance with the appropriate Commonwealth and/or DELWP survey guidelines. - Identify the existence or likely presence of species listed under the EPBC Act, FFG Act and DELWP advisory lists, as well as environmental weeds, pathogens and pest animals. - Characterise the listed threatened species, ecological communities and potentially threatening processes that are likely to be present.
 This characterisation is to be supported by seasonal or targeted surveys where necessary.
-Details of the scope, timing and method for studies or surveys used to provide information on the ecological values of the project area (and in other areas that may be impacted by the project) should be identified in consultation with DELWP.
-Records and other data from local sources should also be gathered and considered as appropriate. - As appropriate, identify the different uses which EPBC Act, FFG Act and/or DELWP advisory lists species may make of different habitat areas that could be affected by the project at different times or life-cycle stages. - Identify and characterise any groundwater dependant ecosystems that may be affected by the project works.
-This characterisation is to be informed by data, literature and appropriate surveys where required. - Identify flora and fauna that could be affected by the project's potential effects on air quality, noise or vibration, or could be disoriented or otherwise impacted by project lighting. - Describe the existing threats present to biodiversity values, including: - removal of individuals or destruction of habitat; - historic or ongoing disturbance or alteration of habitat conditions (e.g. habitat fragmentation, severance of wildlife corridors or habitat linkages, changes to water quantity or quality, fire hazards, etc.); - o threats of mortality of listed threatened fauna; - presence of or risk of introduction of any high threat weeds, pathogens and pest animals within and near the project area; and - initiating or exacerbating potentially threatening processes listed under the EPBC Act and/or FFG Act.
+Details of the scope, timing and method for studies or surveys used to provide information on the ecological values of the project area (and in other areas that may be impacted by the project) needs to be identified in consultation with DELWP.
+Records and other data from local sources should also be gathered and considered as appropriate. - As appropriate, identify the different uses which EPBC Act, FFG Act and/or DELWP advisory lists species may make of different habitat areas that could be affected by the project at different times or life-cycle stages. - Consider the potential for the project to impact on groundwater dependant ecosystems.
+Where there is potential for impacts, groundwater dependant ecosystems are to be characterised based on data, literature and appropriate surveys where required. - Identify flora and fauna that could be affected by the project's potential effects on air quality, noise or vibration, or could be disoriented or otherwise impacted by project lighting. - Describe the existing threats present to biodiversity values, including: - o removal of individuals or destruction of habitat; - historic or ongoing disturbance or alteration of habitat conditions (e.g. habitat fragmentation, severance of wildlife corridors or habitat linkages, changes to water quantity or quality, fire hazards, etc.); - threats of mortality of listed threatened fauna; - presence of or risk of introduction of any high threat weeds, pathogens and pest animals within and near the project area; and - initiating or exacerbating potentially threatening processes listed under the EPBC Act and/or FFG Act.